-As discussed in Section 3.7 (Wildlife Resources), to protect the Blackburn's sphinx moth and the Hawaiian hoary bat (as well as the candidate endangered 'āwikiwiki plant), a multi-species Habitat Conservation Plan is being prepared under Section 10(a)(1)(B) of the Endangered Species Act and in collaboration with DLNR and USFWS.
+As discussed in Section 3.7 (Wildlife Resources), to protect offset the potential impact to the Blackburn's sphinx moth and avoid impacts to the Hawaiian hoary bat (as well as the candidate endangered 'āwikiwiki plant), a multi-species Habitat Conservation Plan is being prepared under finalized in collaboration with USFWS and DLNR in accordance with Section 10(a)(1)(B) of the Endangered Species Act and Chapter 195D, HRS in collaboration with DLNR and USFWS..
 Several other mitigation measures are also proposed for the protection of wildlife resources.

 As discussed in Section 3.4 (Natural Hazards), the creation of Honua'ula will mitigate the potential for wildfires on the Property through its landscape design and plant palette.
-In large part, vegetative fuel for fires, such as kiawe/buffel grass, will be replaced by buildings and landscaping of the community.
+In large part, vegetative fuel for fires, such as kiawe/buffel buffel grass, will be replaced by buildings and landscaping of the community, thereby decreasing the Property's susceptibility to wildfires.